picoruby/prk_firmware-wiki/Microcontroller-boards-and-Keyboards.md

 They are basically compatible regarding footprint but accessible GPIO numbers on the board are NOT the same.

-Due to the difference, you may have to fix `keymap.rb` according to the microcontroller you choose.
+Due to the difference, you may have to fix `keymap.rb` according to the microcontroller board you choose.

 ```
          USB-C                      USB-C